 One Word means to evoke clarity, power, passion, and change.

-From the New Year’s heady and happy start through the up and downs of all 12 months to come.
+Not only at the New Year’s heady and happy start.
+But also through the up and downs of all 12 months to come.

 Benefits of One Word

-Consider the flurry of New Year resolutions, goal setting, and self-improvement to-do lists which oft fall by the wayside.
+Consider the flurry of New Year resolutions, goal setting, and self-improvement to-do lists which often fall by the wayside.

-Indeed, Jon Gordon, Dan Britton, and Jimmy Page believe that One Word can change your life.
+Indeed, Jon Gordon, Dan Britton, and Jimmy Page believe One Word changes your life.

-Because its simplicity, clarity, focus, and effectiveness crystallize and catalyze such change.
+Because its simplicity, clarity, focus, and effectiveness can crystallize and catalyze such change.

 How to Choose Your One Word

-Firstly, choose your One Word, set aside typical New Year resolutions and outcome-oriented goals.
+Firstly, set aside typical New Year resolutions and outcome-oriented goals.

-Likewise, how and where do you want to make a difference?
+- How do I want to make a difference?

 Secondly, reflect on the answers.